By Cheryl Tallman and Joan Ahlers www.FreshBaby.com

 Note: The silken and baked tofu varieties do not need to be drained.

 Tofu is extremely versatile.
-Here are some quick ideas to add tofu into your family meals:
+Here are some quick ideas to add tofu to your family meals: